kelvinyap2014/blog-angular5/README.md

 You can use Docker to improve your JHipster development experience.
 A number of docker-compose configuration are available in the [src/main/docker](src/main/docker) folder to launch required third party services.

-For example, to start a mysql database in a docker container, run:
+For example, to start a MySQL database in a docker container, run:

     docker-compose -f src/main/docker/mysql.yml up -d